Sneak King: Gameplay

 The player takes control of The King, the mascot for Burger King, who is tasked with sneaking around while delivering 4 different types of Burger King meals to hungry people.
 Sneak Kings gameplay consists of four levels to explore: the Saw Mill, Cul-De-Sac, Construction Zone, and Downtown.
 Each level features a unique map with 20 challenges to be completed.
 There are two game modes, free-play mode and challenge mode.
 Free-play mode occurs whenever the player is not currently undertaking a challenge or after the player changes levels.
 In this mode, the player can freely explore the area without noise or sight detection and use the minimap to see unlocked challenges and non-player characters (NPCs).

 In Challenge mode, the player must sneak around and deliver food to hungry NPCs.
 Hunger is indicated above thought bubbles which float above the heads of the NPCs.
 An NPC with a burger icon over their head is able to be given food, but they will lose their appetite if they spot the player.
-NPCs move around the map in a set pattern and have a narrow cone of vision to detect player.
+NPCs move around the map in a set pattern and have a narrow cone of vision to detect the player.
 Erik Brudvig of IGN described this narrow cone of vision as being similar to those of Metal Gear Solid.
 NPCs can also detect the player by excessive noise, the amount of sound a player is making is indicated by a noise meter.
 Challenges can be failed if a player alerts NPCs to their presence.
 Successful delivery of an item requires sneaking up behind an NPC or surprising them from a hiding place.
 Points are awarded based on how hungry a character is, the player's stealth and proximity to the NPC and style points on delivery.
 When presenting food, a Flourish meter appears which quickly fills and empties, requiring a timed button press.
 The higher the flourish meter, the more style points.
 Each level has 20 associated challenges and fulfilling half the challenges on a level opens the way to the next level.
 Once all 80 challenges are completed, an alternative costume is unlocked.
 Gamerscore is rewarded for achieving certain goals or style on the Xbox 360 version.